Huiliang-M/ITK-VTk/README.md

 3. Cmake
 4. Mac OS

-Usage:
+Testing:
-I put all the source files and data file on Desktop.
-I type the below command on terminal commandline
+    I put the data file on Desktop, So I need to type on terminal commandine like this:
     ./3Dtest "/Users/huilianghuang/Desktop/data/img (%d).tif" 1 113